Pricing For Wholesale And Retail

 If you don’t, you’re undercutting your stockists and expecting them to swallow it.
 That’s not cool.

-Think your market on Etsy, Folksy, at craft fairs or on your own website won’t pay that much?
-You need to find a different market.
+Think your customers on Etsy, Folksy, at craft fairs or on your own website won’t pay that much?
+You need to find different customers who will.
 After all, that’s what your stockists have to do, right?

 Pricing is a jungle and it’s something we talk about a lot around here.

 But here’s your takeaway: wholesale definitely isn’t evil, shopkeepers usually aren’t evil and you should try very hard not to be evil too.